MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-synchronizing-information-between-outlook-and-microsoft-dynamics-nav.md

     -   The connection between [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] and Outlook is working.
 To test the connection, choose the **Settings** button, and then on the **Connection** tab, choose **Test Connection**.

 ## Story
- Michael is an account manager for [!INCLUDE[demoname](../BusinessFunctionality/IntegratingWithMicrosoftDynamicsCRM/includes/demoname_md.md)] He works primarily in the [!INCLUDE[demo](../ApplicationDesign/includes/demo_md.md)] office, and uses [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].
+ Michael is an account manager for [!INCLUDE[demoname](../BusinessFunctionality/IntegratingWithMicrosoftDynamicsCRM/includes/demoname_md.md)] He works primarily in the FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[demo](../ApplicationDesign/includes/demo_md.md)] --> --> office, and uses [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].
 His coworker, David, is a sales representative who works mainly in the field and uses Outlook to track contacts, tasks, and appointments.
 Because Michael and David share information, they synchronize their information regularly throughout the day.
 This enables Michael to set appointments for David, while also keeping track of David's activities in the field.

  In this scenario, Michael creates an appointment for David to meet with an existing customer.
 When David synchronizes, he sees the meeting that Michael has created.
 He does not think that he can drive to the location in time, so that he moves the meeting to another day in his Outlook calendar.
 He synchronizes again and the changes are updated in [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)], so that Michael can track the change.